bauerca/dynapack/README.md

   static dependencies of *D* (recursively),
 - a module (bundle) is sent to a client only once (per session), and
 - bundles connected by static dependencies are sent in parallel.

-One of the wonderful consequences of these guarantees is the vanishing of configuration options for manipulating the contents of your bundles.
-Instead, dependencies can be added, removed, and swapped (static for dynamic and vice versa) with reckless abandon without concern for module duplication or wasted bandwidth.

 Here is a [complete working example](https://github.com/bauerca/dynapack-example-simple) of dynapack.